Sonbhadra killings: 1955 revenue records of disputed land are missing, says official

 Adityanath had named a committee to look into the firing, and said that the report should be submitted within 10 days.
 The chief minister also met the family members of those killed in the shootout.

 The incident has snowballed into a political controversy.
-Congress General Secretary Priyanka Gandhi attempted to visit Sonbhadra last Friday, but was detained and taken to a guesthouse, where she stayed on Friday night.
-On Saturday, Gandhi was allowed to meet two families of victims.
-A Trinamool Congress delegation also tried to visit the district, but was stopped and sat on a dharna at Varanasi airport.
+Congress General Secretary Priyanka Gandhi attempted to visit Sonbhadra on Friday, but was detained and taken to a guesthouse, where she stayed on Friday night.
+The next day, Gandhi was allowed to meet the families of two victims.
+A Trinamool Congress delegation also tried to visit the district, but was stopped, and then sat on a dharna at Varanasi airport.